climateclock/cclock/README.md

 down either of the other two buttons until the status light turns red.
 The red light indicates that the board is now writable, so you can run `tools/deploy` again to copy any of your local edits over to the board.
-The status light can be red or purple; the mnemonic is:
+The status light can be red or blue; the mnemonic is:

   - Red means you can wRite (or think of a red recording light)
-  - PuRple means it's in PRoduction (non-writable over USB)
+  - Blue means it's in Broduction (non-writable over USB)

 When the light is red, `tools/deploy` will work.